Library Fines and Web Payments

 - Start by checking your balance on the SafeCom printing web page.
 Add extra funds if needed using the ePay link.

-- Log in to UPay using your UB number and PIN.
+- Log in to eHub using your University username and password.

 Please contact the J. B. Priestley Library Welcome Desk for any further assistance.